MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 Once the .bngl file is downloaded, identify its location/path

+You will need to set the .bngl file's path in the .py file

 ### Modifying the .py File

 This section will get you started on understanding and making changes to the code.